Skip to main content

 11. Food Cost

-As this is the key part of your restaurant's offerings, you need to make sure you’re all set with the essential elements for a successful launch into Toronto’s foodie scene.
+As this is the key part of your restaurant's offerings, you need to make sure you’re all set with the essential elements for a successful launch into Toronto’s food scene.
 A shortage of adequate supplies to prepare your menu offerings — especially in the opening weeks and months — might give your customers a less than favourable first taste.
 Keeping a complete inventory guarantees that your kitchen team has everything they need for continuous service.
 Plus, keep in mind that the average monthly cost for food will vary depending on your restaurant's cuisine type and menu choices.

-Price Average: $12,500 is the typical food cost for restaurants opening in Toronto.
+2025 - 2026 Price Average: $12,500 is the typical food cost for restaurants opening in Toronto.

 Bonus Cost: Franchise Fees

 Clearly, this cost does not apply if your restaurant is independently owned, but for franchised establishments, be ready for a substantial initial financial outlay.
-Here is a list of common franchise fees for notable restaurant chains in Canada*:
+Here is a list of common franchise costs for notable restaurant chains in Canada*:

-Assembling Your Restaurant Startup Dream Team
+Assembling Your Dream Team

 • Real estate agents